Calculation

 Rounding

-You are also able to round your inputs using the ROUND() function.
+You are able to round your inputs using the ROUND() function.

 ROUND({ELEMENT:element_name}, 2)